TubercularOx/darkhaunter/occultism.md

 The simplest explanation is that Knowledge (Occult) explicitly excludes Knowledge (Religion).
 In *Call of Cthulhu*, Knowledge (Religion) pertains to real-world faiths, while in *Dungeons & Dragons*, it covers divine magic and undead.
 Because the names are the same, Rich likely retained the mechanical framework while redefining what the skill covers, adapting it naturally to the *Order of the Stick* setting.

-Since Knowledge (Religion) is the skill used to identify undead, this would explain why the Monster in the Dark has no idea what a huecuva is or what it can do, despite its otherwise broad knowledge.
+Since Knowledge (Religion) is the skill used to identify Undead, this would explain why the Monster in the Dark has no idea what a huecuva is or what it can do, despite its otherwise broad knowledge.

 ### Trenchant Political Analysis